Underactuated Robotics

 Nonholonomic constraints

 You might have heard of the term "nonholonomic system" (see e.g. Bloch03), and be thinking about how nonholonomy relates to underactuation.
-Briefly, a nonholonomic constraint is a constraint of the form $\phi(\bq, {\bf \dot{q}}, t) = 0$, which cannot be integrated into a constraint of the form $\phi(\bq, t) = 0$ (a holonomic constraint).
+Briefly, a nonholonomic constraint is a first-order constraint of the form $\phi(\bq, {\bf \dot{q}}, t) = 0$, which cannot be integrated into a constraint of the form $\phi(\bq, t) = 0$ (a holonomic constraint).
 A nonholonomic constraint does not restrain the possible configurations of the system, but rather the manner in which those configurations can be reached.
 While a holonomic constraint reduces the number of degrees of freedom of a system by one, a nonholonomic constraint does not.
 An automobile or traditional wheeled robot provides a canonical example:

 Wheeled robot